bcgov/foi-flow/.github/ISSUE_TEMPLATE/user-story.md

 7. [ ] Is this user story small enough to be completed in a Sprint?
 Should it be split?
 8. [ ] Are the dependencies known/ understood? (technical, business, regulatory/policy)
 9. [ ] Has the story been estimated?
+10. [ ] Has the impact on new and existing training videos/content been identified?

 **Definition of Done**